 The meat sauce

 This is one of the tastier steps and has so many variations.
-It can be made with meat, which is the most common way.
+We usually make it with meat, which is the most common way.
 The most traditional recipes call for ground beef, a mix of half ground beef and half ground lamb, or ground lamb.
 You can also find variations with ground veal or a mix of half ground beef and half ground pork.

 It is a great, hearty, meat and tomato sauce with spices like cinnamon, allspice, and nutmeg.
-It is almost the same sauce that is used to make pastitsio or makaronia me kima.
-When the ground lamb is used flavor is stronger.
+It is almost the same sauce as the one used to make pastitsio or makaronia me kima.
+The flavor is stronger when we use ground lamb meat.

 How to make the meat sauce